wkandek/kubernetes-dev-cluster/Readme.md

 Ubuntu provisioning scripts embedded in Vagrant file.
 User must provide a KUBETOKEN.

 Flannel network overlay will be installed automatically.

+Kubernetes Dashboard will also be installed

 Customization:

 Variables are defined at the top of the Vagrantgfile:

-Generate from another kubernetes cluster 'kubectl token generate token' Hint: google "create a minikube cluster" KUBETOKEN = "04fe0c.e54e783eb61b2687"
+Generate from another kubernetes cluster 'kubectl token generate token' Hint: [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
+KUBETOKEN = "04fe0c.e54e783eb61b2687"

 This will be the cluster master and apiserver IP: